JakeLabate/JakeLabate/README.md

 Scale content on a whim.<br>
 https://www.brandwield.com<br>
 <br>
-BrandWield is a marketing software for contractors and freelancers.
+BrandWield is a content generation software for marketing agencies.
-We generate marketing deliverables from your brand's elements.
+We produce marketing deliverables from your client branding elements.

 ### Generate: